And when we saw a new addition to the menu at Wine Bar George, we had to swing by to give it a try!

 The Disney Food Blog Guide to Epcot Snacks e-Book

-The DFB Guide to Epcot Snacks e-Book is created to supplement our massive Disney Food Blog Guide to Walt Disney World Dining e-Book.
+is created to supplement our massive Disney Food Blog Guide to Walt Disney World Dining e-Book.
 Here you’ll find in-depth information, photos, and reviews about iconic and new-to-you Epcot snacks — in great detail!

 How Do I Get One?